Jeff-Rowell/Software-Projects/README.md

 memory leaks.
 The output from running this program is in the file `/C and C++ Software/CPU_Scheduler/output.txt`.
 I don't have trouble reading C++, but I don't have familiarity with C++ idioms.

-## Why I'm Well Suited To Perform This Position
+## Why I'm Well Suited To Perform The Position
 I've worked a full-time job while in school.
 I love challenges and I'm a hard worker.
 I'm very bright and I learn quickly.
 I want to make projects succeed.
 I act professionally and I take my work seriously.
 I'm good at working in a team and I have the necessary programming skills.